dscarpetti/codax/README.md

   - `with-read-transaction` - creates a read transaction
   - `with-write-transaction` - creates a write transaction (body must evaluate to a transaction or an exception will be thrown)
   - `with-upgradable-transaction` - creates a read transaction that will upgrade to a write transaction if the transactions calls any modification function.
-Details and examples in [upgradable transactions.md](doc/upgradable-transactions.md).
+Details and examples in [upgradable transactions.md](doc/upgradable-transactions.md). _added in 1.4.0_

 **In-Transaction Functions**